tomlurge/visionion/README.md

 	1w		168 hours, 7 days, 1 week
 	1m		1 month, about 4 weeks, about 30.5 days

-If we skip months as too coarse anyway (but actually because they are so unwieldy irregular) we could get by with 4 possible integer values: 1, 6, 24, 168

-Another idea:

-	H		hourly (default)
-	q		quarter daily		h x 6
-	D		daily				q x 4	h x 24
-	w		weekly				d x 7
-	M		monthly				w x 4	d x 31
-	y		yearly				m x 12
+To keep things simple we start with hourly, daily and monthly timespans.
+Hourly data is what we got, 24 hours make a day and around 30 days make a month.
+So we get not too irregular jumps between zoom steps.

-hourly, daily and monthly provide roughly equivalent steppings. the should be implemented first. quarter-daily and weekly can be implemented later. yearly will not be needed too soon.
+If need arises quarter-daily and weekly aggregations can be added later.
+Yearly aggregation will not be needed anytime soon.

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse